Friday, August 29, 2025

 I remembered the words of Ecclesiastes: "Rejoice, O young man, in thy youth; and let thy heart cheer thee in the days of thy youth, and walk in the ways of thine heart, and in the sight of thine eyes."

-Good luck getting your Labrador to pay attention in the rain, young man.
+Good luck getting your Labrador to pay attention in the rain, buddy.
 Do yourself a favour, though?
 Pay attention yourself.
 Hold these memories.
 Cherish them.
 Every single moment of them is what life is made of, whether you know it yet or not.

 Monday, March 31, 2025